Drought in Turkey: Desertification risk

 More than 60% (51.5 mil. ha) of environmentally sensitive areas are fragile and critical.
+Shrinking lakes may be due to reduced precipitation being part of climate change, and increased water use by agriculture.

 Agriculture

+“Water year rainfall” is the total precipitation between Oct 1 and Sept 30 as it includes the agricultural irrigation period.

 Grain in Konya Province is affected Almost three-quarters of the water supply is used for irrigation and most water loss is due to poor irrigation, and more widespread use of drip irrigation has been suggested.

 Water resources

-There are about 1500 cubic metres per person per year.
+There are about 1500 cubic meters per person per year.
+Based to the Falkenmark Index, Turkey is 'water stressed' since it has 1,000-1,500 m3 of water potential per person per year.
 Precipitation can be measured by satellite.

 Other uses of water

 Hydroelectricity in Turkey is reduced by climate change.
 According to the Water Policy Association half of water intended for taps is lost to leaks.
 According to TEMA 4 million tons a day are consumed for coal mining.
+The 2023 drought caused power cuts and increased electricity and gas prices.

 Officially sanctioned methods to combat drought include better protecting river basins, building underground dams, rainwater harvesting, use of grey water and praying for rain.